Epic Games takes Apple fight to EU antitrust regulators

 By Foo Yun Chee

-BRUSSELS, Feb 17 (Reuters) - Fortnite creator Epic Games has taken its fight against Apple AAPL.O to EU antitrust regulators after failing to make headway in a U.S. court in a dispute over the iPhone maker's payment system on its App Store and control over apps downloads.
+BRUSSELS, Feb 17 (Reuters) - Fortnite creator Epic Games has taken its fight against Apple AAPL.O to European Union antitrust regulators after failing to make headway in a U.S. court in a dispute over the iPhone maker's payment system on its App Store and control over apps downloads.

 That prompted Apple to kick Epic's Fortnite game off the App Store and threaten to terminate an affiliated account that would have effectively blocked distribution of Unreal Engine, a software tool used by hundreds of app makers to create games.

-Epic Games founder and CEO Tim Sweeney said Apple's control of its platform has tilted the level playing field.
+Epic Games founder and Chief Executive Tim Sweeney said Apple's control of its platform had tilted the level playing field.

 "The 30% they charge as their app tax, they can make it 50% or 90% or 100%.
 Under their theory of how these markets are structured, they have every right to do that," he told reporters.